mebaysan/Tureng-Translation-CLI/README.md

 pip install git+https://github.com/BaysanSoft/Tureng-Translation-CLI.git
 ```

+Or you can just use `sudo make install`.

 ## Install As a Bash Script

 If you want to use it from bash, you can just move [tureng-cli.sh](tureng-cli.sh) to `/usr/sbin/`.